murillo-nahas/data-structures/graphs/README.md

 There are two ways to represent a graph:

 - Adjacency Matrix: The graph is stored in the form of the 2D matrix where rows and columns denote vertices.
+It's easy to program it but it is a bit inefficient in terms of memory.
 - Adjacency List: The graph is represented as a collection of linked lists.

 ![Graph Image](https://www.revista-programar.info/wp-content/uploads/2007/09/grafo-exemplo-1-768x460.gif)